sanlocoz/monte-carlo/README.md

-## What I learned during the process?
+## What things that I learned during the process?